msuscens/Upgradeable-MultiSig-Wallet/README.txt

     deployProxy and upgradeProxy (see OZ 'truffle-upgrades' documentation)

 ADD PROXY AND PROXYADMIN CONTRACTS:
+    WRITING OWN PROXY CONTRACT-INCORRECT: I now think this step is the wrong approach (see details below):

 1. Create the WalletProxy contract that inherits from OpenZeppelin's TransparentUpgradeableProxy contract